Find Grad Schools

 Master’s Degrees in Engineering Mechanics

 There are 18 schools in the United States where you can get your master's degree in engineering mechanics.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 14% were students from an underrepresented racial-ethnic group.
-Also, 46.0% of engineering mechanics graduates were international students.
+This degree is more popular with male students, and about 7% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 45.7% of engineering mechanics graduates were international students.

 Education Levels of Engineering Mechanics Majors

-In 2020-2021, 63 master's degrees were awarded to engineering mechanics majors.
+During the most recent year for which data is available, 70 people earned their master's degree in engineering mechanics.
 This earns it the #256 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in engineering mechanics at each degree level.